calum/alexa-drag-race-skill/README.md

 Any commits to the master branch will trigger `travis` to deploy a new version to AWS Lambda.
 Pull requests will be automatically tested by travis but won't be deployed.

 ## Testing and linting
-`ESLint` is the chosen linter and `mocha` the chosen testing framework.
+`ESLint` is the chosen linter and `mocha` the chosen testing framework. `Istanbul` is used to generate the code coverage reports.
 `npm test` will run the linter and then the tests together.
 `npm run lint` will run just the linter - for when you want to quickly check a file for typos.